There is much more that can be added to

 Mini-School was an alternative high school program that

-targeted students who were at risk of dropping out.
+school system as it is and were at risk of dropping out.

+were no tests, and classes were pass/fail.
 Assistant principal Frank Miller was the originator of the

 program.
-The goals were to
+The goals were to:

 provide for development of a more